 No one wants to hear that their dog has heartworm.
 The good news is that most infected dogs can be successfully treated.
 The goal is to first stabilize your dog if he is showing signs of disease.
 The second step is to kill all adult and immature worms while keeping the side effects of treatment to a minimum.

 Here’s what you should expect if your dog tests positive:

 This requirement might be difficult to adhere to.
 It can be especially hard if your dog is accustomed to being active.
-But your dog’s normal physical activities must be restricted as soon as the diagnosis is confirmed.
+But your dog’s normal physical activities must be restricted.
 Physical exertion increases the rate at which the heartworms cause damage in the heart and lungs.
 The more severe the symptoms, the less activity your dog should have.

 Stabilize your dog’s disease

-Before actual heartworm treatment can begin your dog’s condition may need to be stabilized with appropriate therapy.
-In severe cases of heartworm disease the process can take several months.
+Before actual heartworm treatment can begin your dog’s condition may need to be stabilized.
+In severe cases of heartworm disease, the process can take several months.

-Your veterinarian will recommend a treatment protocol involving several steps.
+Your veterinarian will recommend a treatment protocol.
+This will involve several steps.
 The American Heartworm Society has guidelines for developing this plan of attack.
 Dogs with no signs or mild signs of heartworm disease have a high success rate with treatment.
 More severe disease can also be successfully treated.
 But the possibility of complications is greater.
 The severity of heartworm disease does not always correlate with the severity of symptoms.
-Dogs with many worms may have few or no symptoms early in the course of the disease.
+So dogs with many worms may have no symptoms early in the course of the disease.

 Test and prevent

-Approximately 6 months after treatment is completed, your veterinarian will perform a heartworm test to confirm that all heartworms have been eliminated.
-To avoid the possibility of your dog contracting heartworm disease again, you will want to administer heartworm prevention year-round for the rest of his life.
+Your veterinarian will perform a heartworm test approximately 6 months after treatment.
+This is to confirm that all heartworms have been eliminated.
+You will want to give heartworm prevention year-round for the rest of his life.
+It will avoid your dog contracting heartworm disease again.
 The cost of heartworm prevention is far less than the cost of treatment.